 Betaflight OSD support

 With Betaflight 3.1 and certain boards like the Omnibus F4, you can now configure an OSD directly from the Betaflight GUI.
 While this is only really useful if you have one of these new boards, the flexibility and ease-of-setup it affords is really stellar.
-Look for an review article on the Omnibus in the near future showing how to set-up the Betaflight OSD.
+Checkout our review and set-up guide for Betaflight OSD here.

 Changes PIDs over telemetry